subvertnormality/mosaic/README.md

 * Shorter: The length is calculated by subtracting the shortest length from the average of each step's length minus the shortest length.
 * Pattern: To apply a specific pattern’s length values, hold the length merge button and press the pattern's select button.

-#### Clocks and swing

-You can easily adjust the tempo of your entire composition directly from the song sequencer page on your Norns screen.
-Each sequence can have its own tempo, allowing for varied pacing throughout your composition.
-Furthermore, you can manage clock division and multiplication for individual channels via the channel editor page in the Norns menu.
-This feature enables each channel to operate on independent timings, which is perfect for creating complex polyrhythms and other intricate rhythmic patterns.

-Additionally, adding swing to each channel allows you to shift notes off the grid, giving your music a more human, less mechanically precise feel.
-This can be particularly effective in genres like jazz or funk, where a looser, more organic rhythm is often desirable.

 #### Scale editor

 Access the scale editor by selecting the channel page using the far left global menu button, then pressing any of the scale buttons.